sgaul/crime/index.md

 ## Sample results

 Using data for Connecticut from the UCR, we can make basic comparisons for the main urban areas in Connecticut.
 (2005 data is missing for some reason.)
-Looking at all crimes, rates in Hartford and the other CT cities since the late '90s.
+Looking at all crimes, rates in Hartford and the other CT cities have declined since the late '90s.

 ![plot of chunk unnamed-chunk-1](assets/fig/unnamed-chunk-1.png)